 Medi-Share is a very popular health care sharing ministry.
 Unlike some medi-share ministries, Medi-Share does help negotiate expenses on your behalf.

 This feature is a huge benefit as it can be difficult to negotiate without the help of insurance providers.

 Also, get up to 20% off your monthly share amount if you meet their health incentive requirements.

-Once you meet your annual household payment, all eligible bills will be processed for sharing for the entire household.
+Once you meet your annual household portion, all eligible bills will be processed for sharing for the entire household.

 What You Need to Know

-To be a Medi-Share member you must meet the following qualifications:
+To be a Medi-Share member, you must meet the following qualifications:

 - Share the conviction that believers are to bear one another’s burdens

 - Not engage in sex outside of traditional biblical marriage

 - Not use tobacco or illegal drugs in any form